The farmlands of my family's (dad's side) hometown of Rock Hill, SC. It's here where this Jersey boy spent his summers

 Closest to his heart, however, is an unyielding drive to encourage volunteerism and community service.
 In 2007, Cathcart published his first book, The Lost Art of Giving Back, a how-to guide for those seeking to empower themselves through service to others.

-A strong advocate for HIV/AIDS awareness, he helps educate groups on the disease's continuing impact and the role all can play in combating it.
+A long-time advocate for HIV/AIDS awareness, he helps educate groups on the disease's continuing impact and the role all can play in combating it.
 In particular, he takes pride in encouraging heterosexual men to join the fight against HIV/AIDS and reject the crippling effects of homophobia.
 He served for 10 years as a board member for the Black AIDS Institute (BAI), a group committed to ending AIDS in the Black community.
 Through his work with BAI, he founded Ledge magazine (2004-2010), the first and only HIV/AIDS awareness magazine written by and for Black college students.
+Two hardcopy issues were distributed to many of the nation’s 100 HBCUs, before publishing online.

 Cathcart tirelessly promotes mentoring, and he regularly visits schools and colleges, including his alma mater, to speak on a variety of issues—from leadership and volunteerism to branding and excellence in the field of public relations.
-He has personally mentored scores of young people through a variety of ways, including coaching sports and sponsoring internships for Howard University communications students.
+He has personally mentored scores of young people in a variety of ways, including coaching sports and sponsoring internships for Howard University communications students.

-Also, he has been a Big Brother/Mentor for Big Brothers of Los Angeles for more than 16 years and was named LA's School-Based Mentor of the Year in 2002.
-Some of his other honors include receiving the Martin Luther King Achievement Award from D.R.U.M., a community assistance organization comprised of Black telecommunications professionals; being presented with the Key to Brown, from Brooklyn, NY’s Brown Memorial Baptist Church for “Dedicated Service to the Community”; and receiving an Howard University School of Communications Alumni Legacy Award (2016), among others.
+Also, he was a Big Brother/Mentor for Big Brothers of Los Angeles for more than 20 years and, in 2002, was named the group's Los Angeles School-Based Mentor of the Year.
+Some of his other honors include receiving the Martin Luther King Achievement Award from D.R.U.M., a community assistance organization comprised of Black telecommunications professionals; being presented with the Key to Brown, from Brooklyn, NY’s Brown Memorial Baptist Church for “Dedicated Service to the Community”; and receiving a Howard University School of Communications Alumni Legacy Award, among others.

-His speaking topics include (but not limited to):
+His speaking topics include (but are not limited to):

 "Self Empowerment Through Volunteerism"